robbinsr/data_transformation/README.md

 tidyData
 ========

 This is the result of the project for the course "Getting and Cleaning Data."
 The CodeBook is in the tidyData folder.
 The file run_analysis.R is in the tidyData folder.
-The results of running the run_eanalysis.R file are in three seperate repos named tidyMerged, tidyExtracted, and tidyAveraged, and all of these are public and under github.com/robbinsr/.
+The results of running the run_analysis.R file are in three seperate repos named tidyMerged, tidyExtracted, and tidyAveraged, and all of these are public and under github.com/robbinsr/.

 The instructions asked us to: